chrischowfy/convert-roberta-pytorch-into-tensorflow-version/README.md

 ## Step 3:
 Since Roberta and Bert have the same model framwork, so you can change a little Bert code:
-The tokenization_roberta is from https://github.com/huggingface/transformers/tree/master/src/transformers, put the file at your current path.
+The tokenization_roberta is from https://github.com/huggingface/transformers/tree/master/src/transformers. just
+### from transformers import *
 ### tokenizer = tokenization_roberta.RobertaTokenizer.from_pretrained(FLAGS.vocab_file)
 in your Roerta code, the vocab_file is the vocab.json, the model_config_path is the roberta-large-config.json